-There is a wide variety of Grand Canyon tours from Las Vegas, so if you’re in Sin City and want to see one of the top monumental wonders of the U.S., you’re in luck.
+There are lots of great Grand Canyon tours from Las Vegas, so if you’re staying in Sin City and want to see this magnificent natural wonder, I highly recommend taking an excursion.

 6 Best Grand Canyon tours from Las Vegas

-In summary, these are the best Grand Canyon tours from Las Vegas:
+To sum up, these are the 6 best Grand Canyon tours from Las Vegas:

 - Grand Voyager, West Rim by ✈️🚁🛥️ 🚐

-- Full West Rim tour, West Rim by 🚐 with different add-ons (🚁🛥️)
+- West Rim bus tour, West Rim by 🚐 with different add-ons (🚁🛥️)

-- South Rim National Park tour, South Rim by 🚐 with optional 🚁
+- South Rim daytrip, South Rim by 🚐 with optional 🚁

-- West Rim highlights tour, West Rim by ✈️
+- West Rim highlights, West Rim by ✈️

-1. Grand Voyager, the most comprehensive Grand Canyon tour from Las Vegas
+1. Grand Voyager, the best Grand Canyon tour from Las Vegas

 - Highlights: West Rim by ✈️🚁🛥️ 🚐